solid/process/README.md

 Administrators are appointed by the Solid Director.
 Administrators are listed at [administrators.md](administrators.md) along with their contact details and affiliations.
 Anyone may apply to be an Administrator.
 Administrator applications are not reviewed by other Administrators.
 They are reviewed only by the Solid Director.

+# Solid Libraries and Tutorials

+Anyone can write a Solid library and/or tutorial based on the Solid specification.

+[Librarians](https://github.com/solid/process/blob/master/librarians.md) are responsible for keeping an up to date overview of the Solid Libraries and Tutorials within the ['implement' tab on solidproject.org](https://github.com/solid/solid.github.io/tree/master/pages/implement).
+Solid Libraries are also responsible for keeping libraries and tutorials that can be found in the Solid GitHub account up to date.

+Librarians communicate about these responsibilities via [a dedicated gitter channel](https://gitter.im/solid/libraries).

+[Librarians](https://github.com/solid/process/blob/master/librarians.md) are appointed by the Solid Director.

 # Solidproject.org Website

 The [Creators](https://github.com/solid/process/blob/master/creators.md) are responsible for creating content for the solidproject.org website.